 But what exactly ARE these requirements?
 If you want to be a cybersecurity analyst, make sure you hone the following skills:

 Programming and Coding

-Cyber security analysts must have a working knowledge of programming languages like C, C++, PHP, Perl, and Java.
-They also need to have a solid understanding of many operating systems (especially iOs, Windows, and Lunux).
+Cybersecurity analysts must have a working knowledge of programming languages like C, C++, PHP, Perl, and Java.
+They also need to have a solid understanding of many operating systems (especially iOs, Windows, and Linux).
 This knowledge is the foundation on which their entire career is based, so it’s best to learn as much about programming as you can.

 Attention to Detail

-A lot of the work cyber security analysts does involve small details.
-A single mistake in a line of code can to lead to a massive security vulnerability – and it’s the analyst’s job to find that single character and correct it.
-Therefore, cyber security analysts must be incredibly focused and detail oriented.
+A lot of the work cybersecurity analysts do involve small details.
+A single mistake in a line of code can lead to a massive security vulnerability – and it’s the analyst’s job to find that single character and correct it.
+Therefore, cybersecurity analysts must be incredibly focused and detail-oriented.

 In addition to spotting tiny details in a vast cyber network, cybersecurity analysts must be able to process these details and use them to make smart security decisions for their organization.
 Analysts should be analytical and forward-thinking, always keeping abreast of potential threats that could attack their network.
 This will help them design innovative security programs that protect their companies from data hacks, viruses, and other digital security nightmares.